 Have access to a stovetop but no oven?
 There are cookies for you.
-Just make up your favorite cookie dough recipe and pre-heat a skillet.
+Just make up your favorite cookie dough recipe and pre-heat a skillet on medium heat.
 Melt a little butter in the skillet and place a small disk of dough in the pan.
 You can also roll a tablespoon-sized ball, place it in the pan, the smush it flat with your spatula.

 Next up, cover the pan with a lid for about 5 minutes.

 Then, flip it over like a pancake; when one side is cooked and a bit toasty, flip it over and cook the other side, covering the pan with the lid for another 5 minutes.

 Done!
 You can cook multiple cookies like this at once, just make sure the dough has room to spread.
 (Here’s the full recipe if you want it for reference).

 Use The Microwave